joao-works/Magic-Localization/README.md

 ## Thank you

 Thank you for your contribution!
 It means a lot to me and to the community.
-If you have any questions, feel free to open an issue or contact me at
+If you have any questions, feel free to open an issue or contact me at [joogps@icloud.com](emailto:joogps@icloud.com).
+I'll be happy to help you out.
+Have a nice day!
+And stay safe. 🌈

+Sincerely, João.